xboxhacker/ir3v2-klipper/README.md

 # restart_method: command
 ```

-You’ll then reference pins as `bds:PA1`, `bds:PA0`, etc.

-If you prefer to keep a single `[mcu]`, just drop the `bds:` prefix in the examples below and use your main MCU’s pin names.

 ### [BDsensor] section

 The BDsensor module bit-bangs the interface on any two GPIOs.
 Start with a moderate `delay` (e.g., `8`) for robust comms.